nghiaphamsg/BBB-linux-app/12_I2C_RTC_DS3231/README.md

 ### 3. How to use RTC device driver
 - Linux supports the use of RTCs directly within the OS using LKMs.
 The `DS3231` is compatible with the `rtc-ds1307.ko` LKM or built-in kernel code and can be associated with the bus device at address **0x68** using the following
-- Enable bus for new rtc device
+- Enable bus for create a new rtc device
 ```shell
 debian@beaglebone: cd /sys/class/i2c-adapter/i2c-1/
 debian@beaglebone:/sys/class/i2c-adapter/i2c-1$ sudo echo "ds1307 0x68" > new_device